aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/cells-formatting/change-format/_index.md

 ---
-title: Change the format of a cell with Node.js via C++
+title: Change the format of a cell
 linktitle: Change the format of a cell
 description: How to use Aspose.Cells library in Node.js via C++ to change the formatting of cells, including font, color, border, etc. By adjusting these properties, you have more control over how cells look and appear.
 keywords: Aspose.Cells, cell formatting, Node.js via C++, font, color, border